StatCan/NBL-CNB/docs/source/polygon_cutting.rst

 Step 1: Convert Parcels to lines
 ________________________________

 The first step is to convert the parcel fabric from polygons to lines.
-To do this the following method is used.
+This is done using the following methodology:

 1. Geometry is validated using the below function to repair any invalid geometries.